-This report, including the opinion, has been prepared for and only for ESPO as a body for your private use to assist you to discharge your stewardship and fiduciary responsibilities in accordance with our engagement letter dated 14 February 2017 and for no other purpose.
+This report, including the opinion, has been prepared for and only for the consortium members as a body in accordance with our engagement letter dated 26 April 2018 and for no other purpose.
 We do not, in giving this opinion, accept or assume responsibility for any other purpose or to any other person to whom this report is shown or into whose hands it may come, including without limitation under any contractual obligations of ESPO, save where expressly agreed by our prior consent in writing.